 There is a comprehensive selection of medications available in New Zealand that primarily address the associated chronic pain.

 Oral medications commonly used in the treatment of PBS are:

-An antacid, potentially helps reduce bladder inflammation
+An antacid, potentially helps reduce bladder inflammation.
+Fully funded in NZ.

 These have several benefits:

 Used to treat chronic pain caused by abnormal nerve function (neuropathic pain).